-Women are said to have a more casual attitude toward sex these days.
+Women are said to be more sexually liberated these days.
 If so it’s a welcome advancement but they still have some way to go to be freed from the shackles of history.
 As carnal beings they were long compromised by a suspect moralism, bound by partnership values, by issues of status and family life.
 For true emancipation there are many cultural constraints which still need addressing.

 When intimacy is embraced outside monogamy it is scarcely the preferred choice for most women.
 It is usually interim until the real deal comes along - i.e. an exclusive commitment.
 When exclusivity is not the preference it is readily stigmatised or seen as pathological.
 Rarely is it radical and transgressive in an authentic way.

 With birth control and the prospect of independence, when women were encouraged to have a looser approach, quickly they found this type of freedom did not suit the time-worn agenda.
 Although we are told otherwise, I suspect that most modern women will find this too and continue as they have for centuries to put partners and families at the core of their existence.

 Historically, having a partner was essential.
 A woman without a man was like a man without a job.
-The man may not have liked his job but did it anyway as necessity.
+The man may not have liked his job but did it anyway of necessity.
 The woman may not have liked her man but stood by him.
 It wasn't him that was so crucial, it was what he represented.
 It was about what the status of having him entailed together with his position in the world.
 In a patriarchal society men are the conduit for women's legitimacy.
 Unfortunately, despite appearances to the contrary, it too often remains the case.
-It is a travesty which patronises women and keeps them in an unhealthy dependency.
+It's a travesty which patronises women leading to unhealthy co-dependencies.
 Like this they live as fragments of themselves.